 Kartar Singh is Director, International Relations at SRM University, Chennai, as well as adviser and consultant to several Indian and UK organizations engaged in teacher training, school education and environmental conservation.
 As British Council – South India’s first Deputy Director based in Chennai, he has led programmes and projects in the arts, science and technology, education, management and the social sciences.
 He has considerableexpertise in project cycle management, including project identification, design, formulation, implementation, monitoring and evaluation.
 He oversaw design and management of over 100 projects valued at over 5 million GBP.
 He helped design the flagship UK-India Education and Research Initiative that has defined the bilateral relationship between the UK and India in science, technology and education.
 He has fostered schemes for bilateral collaboration in areas like poverty alleviation, gender development, advocacy, and health management, and has led several missions to the UK.
 He taught Food Science for two years at the Institute of Food Science and Technology, Mumbai and later, worked as a food microbiologist in a central government sponsored project on post-harvest fisheries.
 He holds professional graduate and post- graduate qualifications in fisheries technology from the University of Agricultural Sciences, Bangalore.
 After 32 years’ service, he retired from the British Council in 2012

-Mitali Tewari MBA is an Executive Director at Goldman Sachs and the Head of the Human Capital Management Division (Human Resources) in Mumbai.
-Mitali joined Goldman Sachs in the summer of 2007 as an Associate in the Investment Banking Division in New York.
-She moved to Mumbai in 2010 to join the India Investment Banking team.
-In November 2013, Mitali took on her present role of Head of Human Capital Management (HR) in Mumbai.
-Mitali also serves on the Goldman Sachs Mumbai Diversity Committee and India CSR Working Group.
+Mitali Tewari is an Executive Director at Goldman Sachs in Mumbai.
+Mitali joined Goldman Sachs in July 2007 and has worked in its offices in New York, London and Mumbai.
 Prior to joining Goldman Sachs, Mitali worked in Arthur Andersen and Ernst & Young in New Delhi in the Audit Division for 5 years serving clients across sectors.
 Mitali has a Bachelors degree in Economics from St. Stephen’s College (Delhi University, 2000), a Masters in Business Administration from Harvard Business School (Harvard University, 2007) and is a Chartered Accountant (Institute of Chartered Accountants of India, 2003).